wbuchanan/crossvalidate/README.md

 - [ ] Finish writing test cases for ADO commands
 - [ ] Write help file for the package
 - [ ] Write help file for the Mata library
+- [x] Update help file for cmdmod related to characteristics
+- [x] Update help file for predictit with info about characteristics
+- [ ] Consider updating predictit to allow fewer parameters to be specified
+- [ ] Define a utility function to determine if the estimation command has any options

 # libxv